marwahfaraj/music-genre-classification_with_app/README.md

 # 🎵 Music Genre Classification using Machine Learning

 This project explores the use of machine learning to classify music tracks by genre using audio features derived from Spotify’s metadata.
-It is part of the final project for the **ADS 504 - Applied Machine Learning** course.

 All analysis was conducted in **Google Colab** due to dataset size and compute resource constraints.